Easter Sale - 55% OFF

 Get the gear

-Matte black muscle massage gun with digital LED display screen showing speed levels.
+5-speed mini muscle massage gun for deep tissue recovery with digital LED display screen

-Professional Handheld Percussion Massage Gun with 99 Speed Levels & LED Display
+5-Speed Professional Handheld Percussion Massage Gun with LED Display

 EasyLean Portable Ski Machine Simulator in lavender purple for home leg toning and postpartum cardio.